wendlers/mpfshell/README.md

     mpfs> pwd

-Remove a remote directory:
+Remove a remote file or directory:

     mpfs> rm test

-__Note__: The directory to delete needs to be empty!
+__Note__: Directories to delete needs to be empty!

+Remove a remote directory recursively:

+	mpfs> rmr test

 To navigate on the local filesystem, use:

     lls, lcd lpwd

-Enter REPL:

-    repl

-To exit REPL and return to the file shell use Ctrl+Alt+]

-For a full list of commands use:

-    mpfs> help
-    mpfs> help <command>

-The shell is also scriptable.

-E.g. to execute a command, and then enter the shell:

-    mpfshell -c "open ttyUSB0"

-Or to copy the file "boot.py" to the device, and don't enter the shell at all:

-    mpfshell -n -c "open ttyUSB0; put boot.py"

-It is also possible to put a bunch of shell commands in a file, and then execute them from that file.

-E.g. creating a file called "myscript.mpf":

-    open ttyUSB0
-    put boot.py
-    put main.py
-    ls

-And execute it with:

-    mpfshell -s myscript.mpf

 ## Running the Shell in a Virtual Environment